The Student Conduct

 It is the position of The Office of Student Conduct that among the violations of misconduct considered to be of an especially serious nature are those that represent a threat to the safety and health of members of the University Community.
 These include but are not limited too, harassment, physical violence or threat of violence, non-consensual sexual contact, rape or any form of sexual violence.

-To file a student complaint, you are encouraged to write up a description of the incident.
+To file a student complaint, you are encouraged to write up a description of the incident and send it to email@example.com.
 Remember, the more details you can provide the better.

 You are encouraged to contact The Office of Student Conduct to arrange a meeting with the Director to discuss the incident (425 Potter Hall, 270-745-5429).

-The Office of Student Conduct will investigate all reported student sexual assaults or attempted assaults and, where appropriate, will hold individuals accountable for their actions according to the procedures outlined in the Student Code of Conduct.
+The Office of Student Conduct will investigate all reported student sexual assaults or attempted assaults, harassment and, where appropriate, will hold individuals accountable for their actions according to the procedures outlined in the Student Code of Conduct.

 The Office of Student Conduct will also investigate and adjudicate complaints which occur off-campus.
 In addition, Student Conduct may handle complaints that occur at university activities or events, such as study-abroad, semester at sea and any other school-sponsored trips.

-- The respondent and the complainant are entitled to the same opportunities to discuss their involvement in the alleged incident with the Office of Student Conduct and his/her designee.
+- The respondent and the complainant are entitled to the same opportunities to discuss their involvement in the alleged incident with the Office of Student Conduct and thier designee.

 - When you file an incident report, you will be asked to provide a statement of what you heard, or experienced.
 Witnesses may be requested to meet with us to provide witness statements.
 Remember that the person named has a right to see what you stated.